Orthopedics

 Mechanism of Occurrence

-Traditionally attributed to lactic acid, it is now believed to be caused by microscopic damage to muscle fibers and the accompanying inflammatory response.
-Muscles strengthen through the repair process of small damages caused by exercise.
+While traditionally attributed to lactic acid, it is now believed to be caused by microscopic damage to muscle fibers and the accompanying inflammatory response.
+Muscles strengthen as they repair these minor exercise-induced injuries.

 Treatment